lamasfoker/anki-templates/README.md

 Create the followings fields for the new template:
 1. Front: the world in english;
-2. Translation: the world in your language;
+2. Translation: the world in your language, if not present it tries to autodetect it;
-3. Example;
+3. Example: not mandatory;
-4. Pronunciation.
+4. Pronunciation: the IPA notation, if not present it tries to autodetect it.